 Rooted in the message of The Good Samaritan, we provide an aspirational education for all.

 We flourish academically, spiritually, and socially, enriching our communities.
-Executive Headteacher: Miss Charlotte L. Harper

-- becomes aggressive, disruptive or unreasonable

-- is bullying other children or siblings

-- stops eating

-- is frightened to say what's wrong

-- gives improbable excuses for any of the above

 - is afraid to use the internet or mobile phone

 - is nervous and jumpy when a cyber message is received

 - avoids eye contact

 - becomes short tempered

 - changes attitude to people at home